-Dringhouses Scouts have just under 250 youth members aged 6-17 years old.
+Dringhouses Scouts have more than 250 youth members aged 6-17 years old.
 There are normally 11 separate groups meeting every week night during school term time.
 This may give the appearance that we are always meeting, however, please note that it will be different groups of young people meeting each time, each group only meets once per week.
 Our COVID-19 policies and procedures are all published on our website here.
 Note that currently there are no restrictions on the size of groups that can meet.
 Most groups will be between 15 and 30 young people and 3 to 5 adults.

 We are currently meeting under the regulations laid out by the National Youth Agency and The Scouts nationally and what we are permitted to depends on the readiness status set by these governing organisations:

 Red Readiness Status: We are not permitted to meet face-to-face.

 Amber Readiness Status: We are allowed to meet outdoors, there is no limit on group size, but each group has to meet independently of other groups (at least 25m separation).
 Our meetings follow COVID-secure procedures to help keep our young people and the public as safe as we can, see below for more details on this.
 We are also permitted to meet indoors at our HQ building, however, group size is limited to 10 young people and two adults.
 Current guidance is not to meet indoors unless essential, so we will not be using our building until restrictions are relaxed still further,